aderyabin/rove/README.md

 ## Usage

-Run `rake server` to bootstrap Sinatra or `rake console` to have come command line fun.
+Run `rake server` to bootstrap Sinatra or `rake console` to have some command line fun.

 ## Please contribute

 We are doing our best to add more useful packages to Hospice.
 But that's not enough.
-If you are an author of a nice Vagrant cookbook – you are very welcome to add it's support!
+If you are an author of a nice Vagrant cookbook – you are very welcome to add its support!

 To make this job easier we wrapped packages and patterns into a tiny DSL described below.
 You can find all the packages located at `/packages` directory and patterns at `/patterns` accordingly.